Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 increase healthful fats and proteins while reducing refined grains and

-• the Nutrition Facts Panel,
+added sugar.; - the Nutrition Facts Panel,

 separately regulated by the US Food andDrug Administration (FDA),